itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Example VLANs**
 1. **LAN VLAN**:
    - The trusted network with the Sonos controller application
-      - for IGMPproxy, this VLAN is the **"Upstream"** network
+      - This VLAN is the **"Upstream"** network
 2. **Guest VLAN** (optional):
-   - Trusted network for guests also using a Sonos application
+   - Another trusted network for guests to use a Sonos application
-      -  for IGMPproxy this VLAN is also an **"Upstream"** network
+      -  This VLAN is also an **"Upstream"** network
 3. **IOT VLAN**:
-   - The untrusted VLAN for your Sonos speakers and any other IOT devices
+   - The untrusted VLAN for your Sonos speakers and other IOT devices
-      - for IGMP proxy this VLAN is the **"Downstream"** network
+      - This VLAN is the **"Downstream"** network

 This link provides [companion OpenWRT config files](https://github.com/itiligent/Sonos-OpenWRT-VLANs/tree/main/example-config-files) that mirror the above VLAN structure and can be adapted to your own system.

 ---

 ### 🔧 Assumptions
-- OpenWRT 21.x (the newer DSA architecture)
+- You are using a recent OpenWRT build (v21.x & above)
-- VLANS for LAN, Guest & IOT have been pre-created (see supplied comfig files).
+- Your VLANS for LAN, GUEST & IOT are pre-created and ready to start configuring (see supplied config files)
-- WAN access is available to all VLANs.
+- WAN access is available to all VLANs
-- Sonos devices are using **static IP addresses** (static dhcp reservations are recommended).
+- Your Sonos speakers are setup using **static IP addresses** (static dhcp reservations are recommended)
 ---

-### ⚠️ Security Note on Multicast
+### ⚠️ Security Warning With Sonos & Multicast Proxy

-**Sonos relies on multicast (e.g., 239.255.255.250) which is also used by uPnP.**

-**This guide shows how to restict uPnP to internal VLANs only.**

-**WARNING: Unrestricted multicast or uPnP traffic must not be allowed to the WAN interface.
+**Sonos multicast traffic must not be allowed to reach the WAN interface.**

- Also, wherever possible, legacy Universal Plug & Play OpenWRT packages should be removed or disabled.**.
+   **Why?**

+**Sonos uses multicast on the same address used by Universal Plug-n-Play (uPnP) 239.255.255.250.
+To prevent Sonos multicast proxy from inadvertently allowing uPnP to reach the WAN and punch holes all over your network, this guide shows how to restrict uPnP to only the example LAN, GUEST & IOT VLANs.
+You may need to adapt this to your own VLAN configuration.**

 ---